tonymra/exchange/README.md

 4. Copy the example env file and make the required configuration changes in the .env file

 cp .env.example .env

+Add your api key in the env file: FIXERIO_API_KEY=

 5. Generate a new application key